-Poor diet and lack of exercise are known to be major factors in causing the epidemic of Type 2 diabetes spreading around the developed world.
-But it’s not just Type 2, or lifestyle-induced, maturity onset diabetes that is rising dramatically.
-Type 1, or Juvenile Onset diabetes is also on the rise.
-In the past two decades Type 1 diabetes now ranks as the most common chronic childhood disease in developed countries.
-It usually occurs in people under the age of 30 years, and can strike without warning.
-It is thought to be caused by an autoimmune process that destroys the insulin-producing or islet-beta cells in the pancreas, one of the endocrine glands in the body.
+Poor diet and lack of exercise are known to be major factors in causing the epidemic of Type 2 diabetes spreading around the developed world, but in the past two decades, Type 1 diabetes has become the most common chronic childhood disease in developed countries.
+It usually develops suddenly in people under the age of 30 years.
+It is thought to be caused by an autoimmune process that destroys the insulin-producing or islet-beta cells in the pancreas.
 In New South Wales, Australia, between 1985 and 2002, the incidence of Type 1 diabetes doubled in children under five years, leading researchers to conclude this rise of Type 1 diabetes is due to “a major environmental effect.”
+Researchers tested BPA’s effect on glucose regulation and discovered a link between BPA and insulin resistance.

-Scientists have known for years that BPA and other endocrine disruptors can diminish sperm production, accelerate the onset of puberty, and damage sexual organs.
-Even though it is known that BPA can mimic oestrogen and cause insulin resistance, they had not studied a link between the chemicals and glucose metabolism.
+Scientists have known for years about the endocrine disrupting effects of BPA and other chemicals, which can diminish sperm production, accelerate the onset of puberty, damage sexual organs, and affect glucose metabolism.

-Bisphenol A (BPA), a known endocrine disruptor, is extremely widespread in our environment.
-Since the 1950s, it has been used in plastics for water bottles and jugs, baby bottles, toys, and the linings of food and beverage cans.
-Consumers continually ingest BPA that leaches from containers into foods and drinks.
-Studies in the United States showed that BPA appeared in the blood and urine of 95% of people tested.
+Now it seems certain that Bisphenol A (BPA), widespread in our environment, is an endocrine disruptor.
+Since the 1950s, it has been used in plastics that make water bottles, jugs, baby bottles, toys, and the linings of food and beverage cans.
+Consumers using plastic bottles and food containers continually ingest BPA that leaches from these containers into food and drinks.
+Studies in the United States showed that BPA appeared in the blood and urine of 93% of people tested – and that it lingers in the body and is not easily excreted.

 Cause for alarm?